-Lectures and laboratory exercises introduce the student to the principles of radiation physics and hygiene, radiation biology, radiographic technique, radiographic interpretation of normal anatomy and common diseases affecting teeth and jaws and the prescription of radiographs.

-Texts: Oral Radiology: Principles and Interpretation, White & Pharoah, 6th Ed., C.V.
+Lectures and laboratory exercises introduce the student to the principles of radiation physics and hygiene, radiation biology, radiographic technique and radiographic interpretation of normal anatomy and common diseases affecting the teeth and jaw.
+This course continues in third year.
+Texts: Oral Radiology: Principles and Interpretation, White & Pharoah, 6th Ed., 2009, C.V.
 Mosby (required) M. CASH, STAFF